kaBeech/advent-of-code-solutions/2022-Deno-Thorough/Day11/retrospective.md

 # What went well during the sprint?

-### Writing human-readable pseudocode was a good idea!
+### Writing human-readable pseudocode is a good idea!

 - A lot of times I'll write pseudocode in the way that's quickest to get the ideas from my head onto the page.
 That means I'll often write it in a way that looks closer to JavaScript than plain English